- This event has passed.

 Quilt Lecture & Auction

-Join quilt historian Hallye Bone as she discusses the role that quilting and embroidery played in 19th century American life.
+Join quilt historian Hallye Bone as she discusses the care, cleaning and repair of old and treasured quilts.
+Attendees are invited to bring one of their own for verbal evaluation by Hallye.
 This presentation will feature unique antique quilts from the Campbell House collection.
-The lecture will be presented at 12 p.m. and again at 3 p.m.
+The lecture will be presented at 2 p.m.
 Reservations are required (free) as seating is limited.
-April 3 is the final day of the special Campbell House exhibit “Fabric of Time: Campbell Family Textiles.”
+Limited parking available on the Museum lot, all street parking is free on Sundays.

 About the presenter

 Hallye Bone made her first quilt in 1967 and has never stopped quilting.
-Classes from Robert Bishop, Curator of the American Folk Art Museum and at the St. Louis Art Museum taught her how to repair and store quilts.
-She began to repair quilts for clients and wrote for several
+Classes from Robert Bishop, Curator of the American Folk Art Museum and at the St. Louis Art Museum taught her how to repair and store quilts and she began to repair quilts for clients and wrote for several

 quilting magazines.
 A St. Louis native, she spent 12 years in Houston, and taught in six quilt shops there.
 She studied to become a quilt appraiser and currently is an appraiser of quilted textiles, certified by the American Quilter’s Society.
 Fascinated by quilt history, she lectures, teaches quilting and embroidery, appraises quilts, and repairs quilts.
 She is known for her books: “Caring for Your Quilts” and “Flower Dance,” an applique/embroidery book that includes patterns for Victorian redwork embroidery.
 Hallye tries to piece and quilt every day and enjoys the wonderful quilters she has met in her forty year career.

-A silent auction featuring nine quilts will be held beginning April 3 and will conclude on April 13.
+A online silent auction featuring four antique quilts will be held beginning July 2 and will conclude on July 16.
 The quilts on auction were donated to benefit the Campbell House Museum and are from the collection of Lynn Isenberg.
-The quilts (illustrated below) will be on display at the April 3 lecture.
+Click here to visit CharityAuctionsToday.com to see the quilts on auction and to place your bid!